Skip to main content

 Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing cancer again.
 If a cancer comes back after treatment it's called a recurrence.
 But some cancer survivors may develop a new, unrelated cancer later.
 This is called a second cancer.
 No matter what type of cancer you have had, it's still possible to get another (new) cancer, even after surviving the first.

 Being treated for cancer doesn’t mean you can’t get another cancer.
-And people who have had cancer can still get the same types of cancers that other people get.
 In fact, certain types of cancer and cancer treatments can be linked to a higher risk of certain second cancers.

 Survivors of vaginal cancer can get any type of second cancer, but they have an increased risk of: